RocketLeagueMapmaking/UDK_RL_Setup/README.md

 ![](https://i.imgur.com/cBThZRf.png)

-## Download this script and two other repositories
+## Download this script and two other repositories:
 ![](https://i.imgur.com/OUT62cw.png)
 * Download this repository
 * Put the UDK installer in the /RocketLeagueMapMaking folder (if you don't already have UDK installed)